- Exklusive Inhalte

 Distribution and habitat

-Larix Decidua is widespread in the Alps, the Carpathian and Sudeten and occurs at altitudes of 1,000 to 2,500 meters.
+Larix decidua is widespread in the Alps, the Carpathian and Sudeten and occurs at altitudes of 1,000 to 2,500 meters.
 It prefers well-permeable, mineral-rich soils and grows on both lime and silicate rock.
 The European larch is well adapted to cold, snow -rich winter and short, moderate summer, which makes it a typical tree species of the subalpins and alpine vegetation zones.

-At these altitudes, Larix Decidua often grows in mixed forests together with other conifers such as the stone pine (Pinus Cembra) and the spruce (Picea Abies).
+At these altitudes, Larix decidua often grows in mixed forests together with other conifers such as the stone pine (Pinus cembra) and the spruce (Picea abies).
 However, it can also occur in pure larch stocks, especially in the upper tree boundaries, where it is a key species.

 Ecological meaning